-Figure~\ref{fig:standard functions} recalls definition, and behavior of some \lstinline|RPP| functions in \cite{DBLP:journals/tcs/PaoliniPR20}.
+Figure~\ref{fig:standard functions} recalls definition, and behavior of some \lstinline|rpp| functions in \cite{DBLP:journals/tcs/PaoliniPR20}.
 It is worth commenting on how rewiring $ \rpprewire{i_0 \ldots i_n} $ works.
 Let $\{ i_0, \dots, i_n \} \subseteq \{ 0, \dots, m \}$.
 Let $\{ j_1, \dots, j_{m-n} \}$ be the set of remaining indices $\{ 0, \dots, m \} \setminus \{ i_0, \dots, i_n \}$ ordered such that $j_k < j_{k+1}$.
 By definition, $\rpprewire{i_0, \dots, i_n} (x_0, \dots, x_m) = (x_{i_0}, \dots, x_{i_n},$ $x_{j_1}, \dots, x_{j_{m-n}})$, i.e. rewiring brings every input with index in $ \{ i_0, \dots, i_n \} $ before all the remaining inputs, preserving the order.

-Figure~\ref{fig:function scheme step} identifies the new scheme of algorithm \lstinline|step[_]|.
-Depending on how we fill the hole \lstinline|[_]|, we obtain step functions that, once iterated draw paths into $ \NN^2 $.
-The names $ a_0, \ldots, b_0, \ldots $ are just place holders, currently.
+Figure~\ref{fig:function scheme step} identifies the new algorithm scheme \lstinline|step[_]|.
+Depending on how we fill the hole \lstinline|[_]|, we get step functions that, once iterated, draw paths in $ \NN^2 $.

 On top of the functions in Figures~\ref{fig:standard functions}, and~\ref{fig:function scheme step} we build Cantor Pairing/Un-pairing, Quotient/Reminder of integer division, and truncated Square Root.
 It is enough to make the correct instance of \lstinline|step[_]| in order to visit $ \NN^2 $ as in Figures~\ref{sfig:cantor as a path}, \ref{sfig:Quot./Rem.}, and~\ref{sfig:Square root}, respectively.
 The alternative pairing $\rppmkpair$ has a more complex definition, and is a necessary ingredient for the main proof.

 \paragraph{Cantor (Un-)Pairing}.
 The standard definition of Cantor Pairing $\rppcp : \NN^2 \to \NN$ and Un-pairing $\rppcu : \NN \to \NN^2$, two bijections one inverse of the other, is:

 where $i = \left\lfloor \frac{\sqrt{8n + 1} - 1}{2} \right\rfloor $.